knative/community/STEERING-COMMITTEE.md

 new person to the end user seat.

 The person filling the end user seat will take office in February.

+## Selected Seats

+The Steering Committee shall have the discretion to appoint up to two additional members to the Steering Commitee to balance out the set of skills on the committee.
+(For example, if the current Steering Committee is lacking anyone with marketing background, it might choose to appoint a community member with thas expertise to a selected seat.)

+Selected seats serve for a 1-year term, until the next Steering Committee Contributed Seats take office.

+When new Steering Commitee members are seated in December after the elections for the Contributing Seats, the newly-constituted Steering Committee (consisting of the four Contributing Seats and the End-User Seat) may appoint additional Selected Seats.
+The Steering Committee is not required to fill these Selected Seats.
+The persons filling the Selected Seats will take office upon accepting the appointment.

 ## Vacancies